Stone tool: Mode II: The Acheulean Industry

 In contrast to an Oldowan tool, which is the result of a fortuitous and probably unplanned operation to obtain one sharp edge on a stone, an Acheulean tool is a planned result of a manufacturing process.
 The manufacturer begins with a blank, either a larger stone or a slab knocked off a larger rock.
-From this blank he or she removes large flakes, to be used as cores.
-Standing a core on edge on an anvil stone, he or she hits the exposed edge with centripetal blows of a hard hammer to roughly shape the implement.
-Then the piece must be worked over again, or retouched, with a soft hammer of wood or bone to produce a tool finely knapped all over consisting of two convex surfaces intersecting in a sharp edge.
-Such a tool is used for slicing; concussion would destroy the edge and cut the hand.
+From this blank, they remove large flakes to be used as cores.
+Standing on a core on an anvil stone, they strike the exposed edge with centripetal blows of a hard hammer to roughly shape the implement.
+Then the piece must be worked over again, or retouched, with a soft hammer of wood or bone to produce a tool finely knapped all over, consisting of two convex surfaces intersecting in a sharp edge.
+Such a tool is used for slicing; a concussion would destroy the edge and cut the hand.

-Some Mode 2 tools are disk-shaped, others ovoid, others leaf-shaped and pointed, and others elongated and pointed at the distal end, with a blunt surface at the proximal end, obviously used for drilling.
+Some Mode 2 tools are disk-shaped; others are ovoid; others are leaf-shaped and pointed; and others are elongated and pointed at the distal end, with a blunt proximal end, obviously used for drilling.
 Mode 2 tools are used for butchering; not being composite (having no haft) they are not very effective killing instruments.
 The killing must have been done some other way.
 Mode 2 tools are larger than Oldowan.
-The blank was ported to serve as an ongoing source of flakes until it was finally retouched as a finished tool itself.
+The blank was ported to serve as an ongoing source of flakes until it was finally retouched into a finished tool.
 Edges were often sharpened by further retouching.